muratk3n/thirdwave/en/README.md

 No recall elections.
 No issue voting.
 No referandums.
 No direct democracy, until such time new tech / system does something drastically different, not merely slaps some wizbang appendage on the existing system which is not built for such granular interaction.
-It should all mainly revolve around the representatives.
+Currentn system should be (mostly is) centered around the representatives.

 ---